mtahirmalik/mtahirmalik/README.md

 I'm Muhammad Tahir, a Computer Engineering graduate from NUTECH University Islamabad, passionate about AI, Machine Learning, and Data Science.

 👀 Interests: Exploring AI and Machine Learning, with a growing focus on Data Science and Analytics.
-Confident in SQL and always eager to deepen my expertise.
+I am confident in SQL and always eager to deepen my expertise.

 🌱 Currently Learning: Enhancing my TensorFlow skills for advanced machine learning and planning to earn a Power BI certification to expand my capabilities in Data Analytics.

-💞️ Open to Collaboration: Excited to work on projects in Machine Learning and Data Science—always ready to contribute to impactful, data-driven solutions.
+💞️ Open to Collaboration: Excited to work on Machine Learning and Data Science projects, always ready to contribute to impactful, data-driven solutions.

 📬 Let's Connect: Reach out via [LinkedIn](https://linkedin.com/in/mt-malik921); I’m dedicated to delivering high-quality, collaborative work.